Lorde’s David Bowie Tribute Was Pure Magic & His Son Agrees

 Finally found the links to tonight's Brits.
 Just... beautiful.
 Thank you.— Duncan Jones (@ManMadeMoon) February 25, 2016

-The performance focused more on the screen behind Lorde and on the band, rather than on the singer herself, unlike Lady Gaga's elaborate tribute at the Grammys, which Jones openly criticized.
+The performance focused more on the screen behind Lorde and on the band, rather than on the singer herself, unlike Lady Gaga's elaborate tribute at the Grammys, which Jones openly criticised.

 such an honour getting to perform #BRITs2016 paying tribute to my hero— Lorde (@lorde) February 25, 2016